nordeck/matrix-neoboard/docs/configuration.md

 ## Room power level

-User needs to have a permission to send these events to create a whiteboard:
+User needs to have permissions to send these events to initialize a whiteboard:

-- `m.room.power_levels` is modified to allow to send `net.nordeck.whiteboard.sessions` by any user to enable collaboration on the board
+- `net.nordeck.whiteboard` state event that creates a new board
-- `net.nordeck.whiteboard` state event to create a whiteboard
+- `net.nordeck.whiteboard.sessions` state event that enables real-time collaboration with this user on the board

-User will need to wait for the moderator to join the whiteboard if he doesn't have these permissions.
+User will need to wait for the moderator to join and initialize the room and whiteboard if the user doesn't have these permissions.